harikrishnanum/go_crash_course/03_packages/readme.md

 Overall, `go mod init` simplifies the process of managing dependencies in Go, by providing a consistent way to declare and track dependencies in your project.

-Note:

-In Go, when importing packages, the path specified is relative to the $GOPATH environment variable.
-The $GOPATH environment variable specifies the root directory of your Go workspace.
-By default, the $GOPATH environment variable is set to $HOME/go on Unix systems and %USERPROFILE%\go on Windows systems.
-You can change the $GOPATH environment variable to point to a different directory if you want to.